 The democratizing power of mobile technology enables communities across the globe to lend their voices to instigate positive changes in environmental and social causes.
-In 2016, Films for the Forest received a record 122 films from 34 countries and 5 continents.
+Since its inception in 2010, Films for the Forest has received over 500 films from over 50 countries from all seven continents.

 Global Reach and Success

 Over the years, Films for the Forest has received film submissions spanning four continents and has been judged by an impressive list of award-winning filmmakers and environmentalists.
 Richard Linklater is a founding judge for this challenge and has committed to continue this role.
 Other judges have included: Evan Smith, Philip Cousteau Jr., Elizabeth Avellán and Jay Duplass.